Premier League fixtures 2020/2021 on TV - Schedule, all channels, kick-off times, PPV games on box office

 Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

-Premier League fixtures have been confirmed for 2020/21 and we've got all the details including how to watch every match live on TV in the UK.
+We've got all the details on the Premier League fixtures for 2020/2021, including how to watch every match live on TV in the UK.

-We go again.
-The Premier League is back for more this weekend as the 2020/21 season continues to throw up peculiar results and mountains of goals.
+We’ve had another action-packed weekend in the Premier League – with Arsenal bagging a rare win at Old Trafford and champions Liverpool going top with a hard-fought 2-1 win against West Ham courtesy of a late Diogo Jota goal.

-Manchester United take on Arsenal in a battle of two fallen giants, though the former enjoyed a terrific midweek Champions League victory over RB Leipzig courtesy of a clinical, powerful Marcus Rashford hat-trick.
+And there are still two matches to go before this round of fixtures is done, with Monday evening seeing West Brom travel to Fulham before Leeds United take on Leicester City.

 There will be Premier League games on Sky Sports Box Office and Premier League games on BT Sport Box Office for one-off £14.95 fees per game, with all funds going directly to teams who are currently operating without matchday income.